 Jérémy Scatena interviews Cartri, its brand new equipment supplier.

-His debut in the padel
+His beginnings in padel

 Jérémy Scatena: “The two things that I immediately loved were the conviviality and the social aspect of the sport, whether with your partner but also with the opponents on the other side of the net.
 There is a very playful aspect to this sport which, in my opinion, has no equal.”